Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 The RAM is a simple model of how computers perform.
 It allows the analysis of algorithms in a machine-independent way by assuming that simple operations take a constant amount of time on a given computer and change only by a constant factor when run on a different computer.

-It doesn’t capture the full complexity of real computers (e.g multiplying two numbers takes more time than adding two numbers on most processors).
+It doesn’t capture the full complexity of real computers (e.g. multiplying two numbers takes more time than adding two numbers on most processors).
 However, the RAM is an excellent model for understanding how an algorithm will perform on a real computer.

-> 💡 A model is a simplification or approximation of reality and hence will not reflect all of reality. […] "all models are wrong, but some are useful." — [Model Selection and Multimodel Inference](https://link.springer.com/book/10.1007/b97636)
+> A model is a simplification or approximation of reality and hence will not reflect all of reality. […] "**all models are wrong, but some are useful.**" — [Model Selection and Multimodel Inference](https://link.springer.com/book/10.1007/b97636)

 ### 🏭 Computational complexity functions
 Under the RAM model, we measure the time complexity by counting the number of simple operations (also called steps) an algorithm takes on a given problem instance.

 As the amount of resources required to run an algorithm generally varies with the size of the input, the complexity is typically expressed as a function $n \rightarrow f(n)$, where $n$ is the size of the input and $f(n)$ is the computational complexity.

-> 💡 Aside: We can also use any other characteristic of the input influencing the computational complexity.
+> **Aside**: We can also use any other characteristic of the input influencing the computational complexity.

 However, the complexity of an algorithm may vary dramatically for different inputs of the same size.
 Therefore, three complexity functions are commonly used:
 1. 🔵 **Worst-case complexity**: is the maximum of the complexity over all inputs of size $n$.